oar-team/oar/Docs/documentation/doc_mechanisms.rst

 This method replaces the SSH command.
 Computers which want to register them into OAR just has to be able to contact OAR HTTP server.

-In this situation we don't have a NFS file system to share the same repertories over all nodes so we have to use a stagein/stageout solution.
+In this situation we don't have a NFS file system to share the same directories over all nodes so we have to use a stagein/stageout solution.
 In this case you can use the oarsub_ option "stagein" to migrate your data.